-Value investing is an investment philosophy that looks at companies’ fundamentals, to discover those companies whose intrinsic value is higher than what the market is currently pricing, in short value investing tries to evaluate a business by starting by its fundamentals.
+Value investing is an investment philosophy that looks at companies’ fundamentals to discover those companies whose intrinsic value is higher than what the market is currently pricing, in short, value investing tries to evaluate a business by starting with its fundamentals.

 The man who popularized value investing